Saint Ignatius’ College warmly welcomes students from all over the world. We invite you to browse our website to find out more about the College.

 For more information regarding tertiary study in South Australia, please visit:

 Other Important Information

-Saint Ignatius’ College will be bound by the provisions of the Education Services for International Students (ESOS) Act 2000 and the National Code, 2007.
+Saint Ignatius’ College will be bound by the provisions of the Education Services for International Students (ESOS) Act 2000 and the National Code, of Practice for Providers of Education and Training to Overseas Students 2018.

-The National Code of Practice for Registration Authorities and Providers of Education and Training to International Students (The National Code) provides nationally consistent standards for the conduct of registered providers and the registration of their courses.
+The National Code provides nationally consistent standards for the conduct of registered providers and the registration of their courses.
 These standards set our specifications and procedures to ensure that providers of education and training courses can clearly understand and comply with their obligations under The National Code.